timiskhakov/timiskhakov.github.io/_posts/2022-10-24-numbers-in-vectors.md

 excerpt: Analyzing and implementing a SIMD algorithm for parsing a series of integers
 ---

 Every now and then my friend [Alexei](https://github.com/AlexeiMatrosov) and I play a fun little game unofficially called "Can you make it faster?"
 We send each other a piece of code, usually something we've been working on recently, and try to figure out if it's possible to speed it up.
-Normally, this code solves a particular problem, works on a determined input, and has an existing solution that most likely runs in production.
+Normally, this code solves a particular problem, works on a determined input, and has an existing solution that most likely runs in production already.
 I [wrote](https://timiskhakov.github.io/posts/dnd-and-algorithms) about one such game a while ago.
 Since it's just for fun, it is allowed to use unsafe code, call external libraries written in other languages, cache things extensively, and exploit hardware-specific features — anything goes.

 The other day, Alexei sent me a problem that looked innocent on the surface along with his solution and asked if I could make it faster.
 That led me quite deep into the rabbit hole of SIMD programming, but eventually I managed to find an approach that might be worth taking a look at.
 In this post, we are going to analyze this algorithm, implement it in C#, and see if our solution beats Alexei's.
 Before we dive into the weeds, though, let's properly formulate the problem.